MicrosoftDocs/power-automate-docs/articles/sign-up-sign-in.md

 1. Specify your email address, and then click or tap **Go**.

 ## Sign in ##

+If you have use other Microsoft online products, either for work or yourself, then all you need to do is Sign in.

 1. In [flow.microsoft.com](https://flow.microsoft.com), click or tap **Sign in** in the upper-right corner.

 	![Sign-in link](./media/sign-up-sign-in/signin.png)